Q: What is FactFinder?

 Q: What about cloud-based applications?

 A: FactFinder is completely cross-system and cross-platform.
-It can monitor systems that use physical servers, virtual servers, cloud-based servers, and any combination of those platforms.
+It can monitor systems that use physical servers, virtual servers, containers, cloud-based servers, and any combination of those platforms.

 Q: And virtual servers?